osate/osate2/alisa/org.osate.alisa.help/help/markdown/SystemVerificationGuidance.md

 The appropriate method registration is as follows:
 <pre>
-method ComponentFlowLatencyAnalysis: "Verify all flow latencies in system instance" [ category Quality.Latency description "Analysis of all end-to-end flows in a system instance or for a specific end-to-end flow." java org.osate.analysis.flows.LatencyAnalysisService.invoke ]
+method ComponentFlowLatencyAnalysis: "Verify all flow latencies directly specified in component instance" [ category Quality.Latency description "Analysis of all end-to-end flows in a component instance or for a specific end-to-end flow." java org.osate.analysis.flows.LatencyAnalysisService.invoke ]

-method EndToEndFlowLatencyAnalysis (flow): "Verify all flow latencies in system instance" [ category Quality.Latency description "Analysis of all end-to-end flows in a system instance or for a specific end-to-end flow." java org.osate.analysis.flows.LatencyAnalysisService.invoke ]
+method EndToEndFlowLatencyAnalysis (flow): "Verify specified flow latency" [ category Quality.Latency description "Analysis of a specific end-to-end flow." java org.osate.analysis.flows.LatencyAnalysisService.invoke ]
 </pre>